Vice President of Guatemala

-The Vice President needs to be a Guatemalan citizen of over 40 years of age.
+The vice president needs to be a Guatemalan citizen of over 40 years of age.

-Historically, there have been provisions for multiple Vice Presidents or presidential designates elected for one-year-term.
+Historically, there have been provisions for multiple Vice Presidents, officially Designates to the Presidency (Designados a la Presidencia), also known as Presidential Designates (Designados Presidenciales) elected for one- or two-year-terms.
 The election was carried in Congress of Guatemala.
-A provision for First and Second Vice Presidents existed 1882–1921, 1921–1928 and 1956–1966.
+A provision for First and Second Vice Presidents existed 1882–1886, 1888-1921, 1921–1928 and 1956–1966.
 A provision for First, Second and Third Vice Presidents existed 1921 and 1928–1944.

 History of the office holders follows.